 This is the golden age of free shipping.
 Amazon Prime is one well-known offering.
 Generally, you must pay over $100 annually for a Prime membership, but there are ways to get Prime membership free.

 There are other approaches to free shipping, though.
-Our “5 Ways to Land Free Shipping When Shopping Online” explains some.
+Our “8 Ways to Land Free Shipping for Online Purchases” explains some.

 22. Classified ads

 If you’re on Facebook, you might try Facebook Marketplace.

 Personally, I love my Sonicare electric toothbrush, and don’t mind paying for it.
 But my daughter has sleepovers regularly and her friends forget to bring their toothbrushes.